-My name is Joseph, I was born in 1995 and reside in the Bay of Plenty.
+My name is Joseph.
+I was born in 1995 and reside in the Bay of Plenty.
 Online I’m known as JosephReidNZ.
 I was born with Cerebral Palsy (athetoid) and use technology and social media as my primary method of interacting with the world.
+I’m half Kiwi & half Polish.

-Very sick due to my lack of oxygen during the birth.
-As a result of that I have to live with Cerebral Palsy (Athetoid) in my day to day life.
-I’m half Kiwi and half Polish.
-In the very first days of my life I had to stay in Tauranga hospital, because I was very sick.
-The first 5 years of my life were very intensive and involved a variety of therapies.
-Travelling to Hamilton at 1 year of age, I began Conductive Education two times a week.
-Mum & I did that for almost 3 years.
-This is a program from Hungary, and is predominately for children with Cerebral Palsy.
+Due to a lack of oxygen during my birth, I have to live with Cerebral Palsy (Athetoid) in my day to day life.
+In the very first days of my life, I had to stay in Tauranga hospital, because I was very sick.
+The first five years of my life were very intensive and involved a variety of therapies.
+Travelling to Hamilton at one year of age, I began Conductive Education two times a week.
+Mum & I did that for almost three years.
+This is a program from Hungary and is predominately for children with Cerebral Palsy.

 I sat in a Hyperbaric Oxygen Chamber (dive chamber for the “bends”) to try and improve the oxygen levels in my blood.
-After Conductive Ed I had volunteers help me do exercises at home 10 times a week.
+After Conductive Ed, I had volunteers help me do exercises at home ten times a week.
 As I grew, I started to learn to drive my first Power Chair when I was still at Kindy!
-I lived in a small rural community, people recognised me and got to know me… But I couldn’t connect to people with a conversation because I am non-verbal.
-I wasn’t quite ‘world famous in NZ’ like L&P, but Mum often said I was world famous in Omokoroa!
+I lived in a small rural community, people recognized me and got to know me… But I couldn’t connect to people with a conversation because I am non-verbal.
+I wasn’t quite ‘world-famous in NZ’ like L&P, but Mum often said I was world-famous in Omokoroa!

 I started at the local country school when I turned 5.
 Not long after, I made the papers using my new Hart Walker.
-The walker was 1 of my 2 main activities keeping me physically active, the other being swimming, which I still do weekly.
-During Year 7 I initiated going to a bigger school and began attending Bethlehem College.
-One reason I liked it there was because I was no longer the only person in a wheelchair.
-My Christian faith was further developed, my Poppa is a retired minister and has been a big influence in my life.
-My teacher aides helped me do the school work, but it was hard as I couldn’t talk and there was no technology that ‘fitted’ me, and supported me to communicate efficently.
-This was a long, and at times frustrating period that has gone on for most of my school life.
+The walker was 1 of my two main activities, keeping me physically active, the other being swimming.
+During Year 7, I initiated going to a bigger school and began attending Bethlehem College.
+One reason I liked it there was that I was no longer the only person in a wheelchair.
+My Christian faith was further developed.
+My Poppa was a retired minister and has been a significant influence in my life.
+My teacher aides helped me do the school work, but it was hard as I couldn’t talk, and there was no technology that ‘fitted’ me, and supported me to communicate efficiently.
+These were a long and, at times, a frustrating period that has gone on for most of my school life.

 I have a good brain for thinking, but my body won’t listen to the messages to my muscles.
-My eyes are very good and probably my most important body part.
-Mum and I developed a good way of communicating using my eyes which we call “blink spelling”.
-Blink spelling means I blink through the alphabet until I get to the letter I want, and spell words out.
-Mum has developed short cuts to predict words and I sometimes “draw” letters so we’ve got pretty quick over the years, people who are with me a lot get to learn it too.
-Some people just read my facial expressions (I am very expressive!) and ask me yes/no questions.
-Luckily I’ve grown up during a period of huge technological progress.
+My eyes are perfect, and probably my most important body part.
+Mum and I developed a good way of communicating using my eyes, which we call “blink spelling”.
+Mum has developed shortcuts to predicting words, and I sometimes “draw” letters, so we’ve got pretty quick over the years.
+People who are with me a lot get to learn it too.
+Some people just read my facial expressions (I am very expressive)!
+And ask me yes/no questions.
+Luckily I’ve grown up during a period of substantial technological progress.
 My main problem was waiting for a tool that would work for me.

-I trialed clicker buttons on my knee, hand and chin, but these made me work so hard for very little progress.
-My first success was when I used the clicker program to fully access a standard computer, I used this for several years.
-It involved a grid on my computer screen which scanned directional arrows for the mouse, as well as left and right click options, this combined with an on-screen keyboard meant I could finally use a computer.
-The clicker was good at the time, but it took me a long time to move around a page and often left me hot and sweaty from all the exertion.
-I realized early on that using a computer opened up a completely new way for me to connect with people.
+I trialled clicker buttons on my knee, hand, and chin, but these made me work so hard for very little progress.
+My first success was when I used the clicker program to access a standard computer fully; I used this for several years.
+It involved a grid on my computer screen which scanned directional arrows for the mouse, as well as left and right-click options, this combined with an on-screen keyboard meant I could finally use a computer.
+The clicker was a good option at the time, but it took me a long time to move around a page and often left me hot and sweaty from all the exertion.
+I realized early on that using a computer opened up an entirely new way for me to connect with people.

-I found using the Eye-Gaze gave me the opportunity to share my humor and connect with people and ideas.
-Before I had my Eye-Gaze computer I was able to go online, but I wasn’t able to type nearly as fast.
-For example, I could only “Tweet” about 3 times a day using the Clicker because it used to take me about five minutes to write one sentence.
-Using the Eye-Gaze computer is my access to the world, because I am non-verbal people can’t readily understand me face to face.
-Connecting online allows me to communicate and create my community.
+I found that using the Eye-Gaze allowed me to share my humour and connect with people and ideas.
+Before I had my Eye-Gaze computer, I was able to go online, but I wasn’t able to type nearly as fast.
+For example, I could only “Tweet” about three times a day using the Clicker because it used to take me about five minutes to write one sentence.
+Using the Eye-Gaze computer is my access to the world because I am non-verbal people can’t readily understand me face to face.
+Connecting online allows me to communicate and create my community of friends.
 I have been able to get myself and my personality out there, away from the physical barriers I have.
-I sussed out pretty quickly that social media was a way for me to partake in a social life a lot more.
-Facebook is a great medium for friends and family to keep in touch.
-They see what I’m doing and enjoying and I can see what they are up to.
-I use Facebook mostly to have chats to people, especially friends from school.
-My Gmail is used like any email account.
-To send and reply to messages, pictures and jokes and to subscribe to organisations.
-It is also how my Dad & I connect when I’m not staying at his house, I also use the Gmail chat feature too.
-My favorite form of social media is Twitter, it is truly a global community.
+I understood pretty quickly that social media was a way for me to partake in a social life a lot more.
+Facebook is an excellent medium for friends and family to keep in touch.
+They see what I’m doing and enjoying, and I can see what they are up to.
+I use Facebook Messenger mostly to have chats with people, especially friends I went to school with.
+My Gmail account is used like any email account.
+To send and reply to messages, pictures, and jokes and to subscribe to organizations.
+It is also how my Dad & I connect when I’m not staying at his house.
+My favourite form of social media is Twitter – it is truly a global community.